coopermaa/awesome-rack/README.md

   except that you can use options in order to style the authentication page.
 * [hancock](https://github.com/atmos/hancock/) - An OpenID based Single Sign On server with a simple API, written in Sinatra
   * [hancock-click](https://github.com/atmos/hancock-client) - A sinatra app and rack middleware piece for the hancock SSO server
 * [ntlm-sso](https://github.com/rekado/ntlm-sso) - Rack authentication module for single sign on via NTLM.
 Note this is not a middleware.
+* [CASino](https://github.com/rbCAS/CASino) - Ruby-based Single Sign-On solution supporting the CAS standard.
+Note this is not a middleware.
+  * [CASinoApp](https://github.com/rbCAS/CASinoApp) - Ready to use CAS server based on CASino Rails Engine.

 > Middlwares for Asset Pipeline